Parramatta Eels: 1970s

-The following year, Parramatta captured their first minor premiership before qualifying for the Grand Final for the second year running.
-Against St. George, the match was drawn 9-9, forcing a Grand Final replay the following weekend.
+The following year, Parramatta captured their first minor premiership before qualifying for the grand final for the second year running.
+Against St. George, the match was drawn 9–9, forcing a replay the following weekend.
 In this match, Parramatta lost 22–0.
 The Eels made the finals in both 1978 and 1979, but missed the finals in 1980 for the first time since 1974.

 1980s

-The early 1980s was the most successful period for Parramatta, who earned five Grand Final appearances and four premierships from 1981 to 1986.
-Under the influence of coach Jack Gibson and with a team including names such as Ray Price, Peter Sterling, Eric Grothe, Sr., Steve Ella, Mick Cronin, and Brett Kenny the club captured three consecutive premierships from 1981 to 1983, beating the Newtown Jets in 1981 and the Manly-Warringah Sea Eagles in 1982 and 1983, the most recent "threepeat" in the competition's history.
-In 1984 the team once again reached the Grand Final, but lost in a low-scoring Grand Final to the Canterbury-Bankstown Bulldogs 6–4.
-In 1986, the club took out their third minor premiership while also reaching the Grand Final, beating Canterbury 4–2 in the lowest-scoring Grand Final in history.
-This win proved to be most notably the one of the proudest victories in the clubs history, ending Canterbury's two year Grand Final winning streak.
+The early 1980s was the most successful period for Parramatta, who earned five grand final appearances and four premierships from 1981 to 1986.
+Under the influence of coach Jack Gibson and with a team including names such as Ray Price, Peter Sterling, Eric Grothe, Sr., Steve Ella, Mick Cronin, and Brett Kenny the club captured three consecutive premierships from 1981 to 1983, beating the Newtown Jets in 1981 and the Manly-Warringah Sea Eagles in 1982 and 1983.
+In 1984 the team once again reached the Grand Final, but lost in a low-scoring game to the Canterbury-Bankstown Bulldogs 6–4.
+In 1986, the club took out their third minor premiership while also reaching the grand final, beating Canterbury 4–2 in the second lowest-scoring decider in history.
+This win proved to be most notably among the victories in the club's history, ending Canterbury's two year premiership winning streak.
 The fourth premiership victory capped off a strong period for the club, between 1975 and 1986, the club had only missed the finals once and played in seven grand finals, winning four.